-Minor Serious

-Collusion

-Collaborative work is apparent in a few areas, but possibly due to lack Collaborative work reflects significant similarities, and is probably due

-of student's/students' awareness. to deliberate attempt to share.

-Fabrication of Primary Data

-Substantial part of the data is original to the student.
+Minor Serious Collusion Collaborative work is apparent in a few areas, but possibly due to lack Collaborative work reflects significant similarities, and is probably due of student's/students' awareness. to deliberate attempt to share.
+Fabrication of Primary Data Substantial part of the data is original to the student.
 A significant amount of data is found to be fabricated.

-Duplication

-A small amount of work already submitted as part of a previous assessment is being passed off as new work for another assessment.
-A significant amount of work already submitted as part of a previous assessment is passed off as new work for another assessment.
+Duplication A small amount of work already submitted as part of a previous A significant amount of work already submitted as part of a previous assessment is being passed off as new work for another assessment. assessment is passed off as new work for another assessment.
+Commissioning N/A Work commissioned from another person and submitted as the student's own.

-Commissioning

-N/A Work commissioned from another person and submitted as the

-student's own.

 Minor Serious Theft of work N/A Someone else's work is taken without permission and passed off as the student's own Bribery and Blackmail N/A Academic advantage is sought though inducement or threats to others.
 False Declarations N/A False information is knowingly presented to the University in order to seek to gain and academic advantage, for example in relation to Mitigating Circumstances and Appeals.
-Examinations and In-Class Assessments Communicating with someone other than the invigilator during an examination or in-class assessment on unrelated matters.
-Communication during examination or in-class assessment in order to seek academic advantage.
+Examinations and In-Class Assessments Communicating with someone other than the invigilator during an Communication during examination or in-class assessment in order to examination or in-class assessment on unrelated matters. seek academic advantage.
 Unauthorised material is not relevant or intentionally used.
 Use of unauthorised notes or other material (including in electronic format) in order to seek academic advantage.
 Attempting to copy from another student in the examination or in- class assessment.
 Misuse of examination or in-class assessment briefs, for example gaining prior knowledge of contents of unseen paper.
 Impersonation: Allowing another person to take the examination or in-class assessment on the student's behalf.
 Taking material away from examination or test when instructed not to.